What the Holiday of Shavuot can teach us

 Moses came and summoned the elders of the people and put before them all that the LORD had commanded him.”
 (Exodus 19: 1-7)

-Contrary to this exclusivity, Moses is given the directive to impart the teachings of the Torah not only to the priests but also to the elders.
-The elders, in turn, are tasked with transmitting this knowledge to the children of Israel.
-Consequently, every individual within Israel is to receive instruction in the Torah, transforming the entire community into a “kingdom of priests” — a collective of both teachers and learners.
-The emphasis lies on acquiring knowledge of Torah laws, leading to holiness.
-This sanctification arises from their distinctive relationship with G-d, a connection established through the covenant of the Torah.
+However, in contrast to this exclusivity, Moses was instructed to share the teachings of the Torah with not only the priests but also the elders.
+The elders, in turn, were required to pass on this knowledge to the children of Israel.
+As a result, every person in Israel was to be educated in the Torah, and the entire community became a ‘kingdom of priests’ – a group of both teachers and students.
+The focus was on gaining knowledge of Torah laws, which led to holiness.
+This sanctification was the result of their unique relationship with G-d, a connection established through the covenant of the Torah.

-The Rabbis pondered how accepting the Torah in the wilderness could genuinely express willing consent.
-After all, the question arose: Given the vulnerable conditions in the desert, with no apparent alternatives, they wondered about the authenticity of consent.
-Consequently, the Jewish people renew their commitment annually on the Shavuot holiday.
+The Rabbis contemplated how the Israelites could have given their willing consent to accept the Torah in the wilderness, given the vulnerable conditions of the desert and the absence of apparent alternatives.
+This raised the question about the authenticity of their consent.
+As a result, the Jewish people renew their commitment annually on the Shavuot holiday.

 “All the people saw the sounds and the lightning, the voice of the horn and the mountain smoking.”
 (Exodus 20:15) *3